brianmcd/ngx-request-state/README.md

 ## Usage

+There's a full example in the [Example App](https://github.com/brianmcd/ngx-request-state/tree/master/projects/example-app/src/app), but here's an overview of how it looks in practice.

 `ngx-request-state` comes with a `RequestStateService`.
 The `RequestStateService`'s `createRequest` method takes an HTTP request `Observable` (like one returned from Angular's `HttpClient`) and returns an `Observable` that tracks the request state for you.

 The returned `Observable` emits `RequestState` interface objects whenever the state changes, where `RequestState` is: